dansays/housesitter-instructions/README.md

 Beta is usually only given water when fed.
 Fill her bowl about halfway with lukewarm water at a time so she doesn't drink too much.
 If it's too cold, she may throw it back up (but don't be alarmed if that happens!
 It's pretty common in older doggos).

-We usually walk her first thing in the morning, after one of us gets home from work, and then again before bed time.
+We usually walk her first thing in the morning, after one of us gets home from work in the afternoon, and then again before bed time.

 ### Emergencies